Lit-o/BASE/Git.md

 ## Cherry-pick
-`git cherry-pick <Commit1> <Commit2> <...>` - add one or few commits to HEAD where i am now, like i would add those commits manually above my current commit(as if I were adding those commits manually above my current commit)
+`git cherry-pick <Commit1> <Commit2> <...>` - add one or few commits to HEAD where i am now, like i would add those commits manually above my current commit(as if I were adding those commits manually above my current commit) !caution! this commit must not to be Parent of this HEAD

+trick
+`git cherry-pick Some`
+`git commit --amend`
+`git cherry-pick SomeOther`

+## Git rebase
+`git rebase -i HEAD~4`

 ## Difference
 `git diff`